 The emotional connection, so critically important to any sustainable customer growth and retention plan, snapped like a twig, and the buyers (parents) took the seller (school) to court over pricing.
 Who would have imagined this happening pre-pandemic?
 In fact, Parents Teachers Associations (PTAs) are intended for resolving such challenges on the fly.
 Had the schools seen parents as customers, do you suppose they would have responded differently?

 This third one is tough.
 Will the matatu crew treat passengers as customers this time round or will they still need divine intervention to do so?
 With their customers working from home, that the crew have suffered from job losses is not news.
 However, ‘will they learn from it?’, will be.

 How would it look like if they treated passengers as customers?
 They would display the same affection to passengers from start to end of a journey as they do when wooing them to board.
 They could also learn from the likes of Uber and SWVL.
 Do you realise that exemplary customer experience was their entry point, remains their biggest competitive edge and the reason for their growing popularity?

 The trio sellers demonstrate in graphic detail that, even when demand far outstrips supply, sellers must always seek to make a customer, not a sale.

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 11
+Thank you.Views – 610